-Bennetts has over 85 years experience in generating BMW motorcycle insurance quotations.
-We tailor our quotes to your exact needs as well as to whichever one of the huge range of BMW motorcycles you own, or are buying, so that you only get the best possible BMW Motorcycle insurance quote.
-Whether this quote includes added protection of European cover, legal cover, effective monthly payments, or TPFT/fully comprehensive, we will work hard to net the right quote for you.
+Bennetts has over 85 years experience in generating motorcycle insurance quotations, including BMW.
+Whether your quote includes added protection of European cover, legal cover, effective monthly payments, or TPFT/fully comprehensive, we will work hard to get our best quote for you.

-We use the services of eight leading insurance underwriters and their wide-reaching range of insurance schemes and benefits.
-What this means to you as a BMW motorcycle owner is peace of mind in knowing we strive to provide the best service.
+We use the services of seven leading insurance underwriters and their wide-reaching range of insurance schemes and benefits.
+What this means to you as a BMW motorcycle owner is peace of mind in knowing we strive to provide our best service.

-Here’s the good news; you don’t have to spend valuable time looking for the right BMW insurance quote because we do all the hard work for you.
-Simply complete our online form or call our dedicated customer service team on 0330 018 7990, who are on hand 24/7 to find the best deal for you.
+Here’s the good news; getting an insurance quote for your BMW motorcycle is easy.
+Simply complete our online form or call our dedicated customer service team on 0330 018 7990, who are on hand to find our best deal for you.

 BMW Motorrad UK – the UK arm of BMW Motorrad shows its model range in detail, plus the huge range of official accessories, from clothing to aftermarket exhausts and much more.